obfuscar/docs/getting-started/configuration.rst

 .. code-block:: xml

    <Var name="KeyContainer" value="VS_KEY_XXXXXX" />

+.. important:: `KeyContainer` setting is supported in release 2.2.13 and above.

 If neither KeyFile nor KeyContainer is specified, Obfuscar normally throws an exception on signed assemblies.
 If an assembly is marked delay signed, the